openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

     Breakpoint 2: where = main`default::Pair<T0,T1>::init(T0, T1) + 150 at test.cj:6:9, address = 0x000000000001982a
     ```

-   Cause: Cangjie ensures ABI compatibility for generic type parameters, meaning that the binary symbol table retains consistent symbol names even if the developer-side generic parameter names change.
+   Cause: Cangjie ensures ABI compatibility for generic type parameters, meaning that the symbol names in the binary symbol table remain unchanged even if the developer-side generic type parameters change.

-   Solution: Modify the generic parameter names written by developers to T0, T1, ...
+   Solution: Modify the generic type parameter names written by developers to T0, T1, ...
 Tn.